QED1224/Toontown-Resources/Guide.md

 - [3 Storm Clouds](http://pastebin.com/5fb8pbtA)

 ## Did doodle tricks count as a stun in battle? <a name="misc-4"></a>

+Yes, Doodle tricks counted as a stun in battles, provided that the trick was successful.
+Tricks counted as their own individual track, meaning they would satisfy the conditions listed in the [bonus section](#toon-atk-acc-6).

 # Credits <a name="credits"></a>
 [[back to top](#contents)]